-A format part without a list part indicates that the referenced FORMAT declaration contains a string into which corresponding characters of the input data are to be placed; the string in the FORMAT declaration is replaced by the string in the input data.
+A format part without an I/O list indicates that the referenced FORMAT declaration contains a string into which corresponding characters of the input data are to be placed; the string in the referenced FORMAT declaration is replaced by the string in the input data.

-A format part with a list or list identifier designates that the input data is to be edited according to the specifications of the referenced FORMAT declaration and assigned to the variables of the list.
+A format part with an I/O list designates that the input data is to be edited according to the specifications of the referenced FORMAT declaration and assigned to the variables of the referenced list.

-The symbol , together with a list or list identifier, specifies that the input data is to be processed as full words, and that it is to be assigned to the variables of the referenced list without being edited.
+The symbol , together with an I/O list, specifies that the input data is to be processed as full words, and that it is to be assigned to the variables of the referenced list without being edited.
 The number of words read is determined by the number of variables in the list or the maximum record size, whichever is smaller.
+Note that the input data may not have the flag bit set.

 An arithmetic expression with an array row designator specifies that input data is to be processed as full words, and that it is to be assigned to the elements of the designated array row without being edited.
 The number of words read is determined by the number of elements in the array row, the buffer size, or the value of the arithmetic expression, whichever is smallest.
+Note that the input data may have the flag bit set.

-The symbol / specifies free-field input.
-Such input does not require a FORMAT declaration to provide specifications for data.
-Editing specifications in this case are determined by the format of the data itself (see Free-Field Data below).
+A READ statement with a free-field part must have an empty freefield repeat indicator and an empty free-field width: the standalone slash (/) followed by an I/O list designates free-field input.
+Such input does not require a FORMAT declaration to provide editing specifications for the data.
+Editing specifications in this case are determined by the format of the data itself (see free-field data on page 6-24).